 When you ask an AI for an animation, it doesn't render anything — it produces structured data.
-Specifically, it emits a JSON description of keyframes that maps to Roblox's animation primitives:
+It emits a description of keyframes that maps onto Roblox's animation primitives:

-That JSON gets turned into a real Roblox KeyframeSequence in ServerStorage with a Pose hierarchy that matches your rig's joint structure.
+That gets turned into a real Roblox KeyframeSequence with a Pose hierarchy matching your rig's joint structure.
 The plugin registers the sequence with KeyframeSequenceProvider to get a playable clip URI, creates an Animation instance, and previews it on a freshly-spawned dummy in your workspace.

-The upshot: you describe the motion in plain text and 5 seconds later you've got a working Animation instance you can Animator:LoadAnimation() against.
+The upshot: you describe the motion in text and seconds later you have a working Animation instance you can Animator:LoadAnimation() against.

 Step 1: Pick the right rig